ubuntupunk/my-scripts/README.md

 # DavDev Scripts
-shell scripts collected since Ubuntu Hardy Heron was released, useful for reference purposes, some of them are a little outdated, but some are still current and quite useful.
+Shell scripts collected since Ubuntu Hardy Heron was released, useful for reference purposes, a little outdated, but some are still current and quite useful.

 This project is licensed under the GNU General Public License v3.0.
 See the LICENSE file for details.